Darlaston: Bentley Old Hall

 Bentley Old Hall stood in the north of Darlaston until the early 20th century.
 Bentley Hall was one of several country houses where in 1651 – after the Battle of Worcester – the future Charles II was sheltered, here by Colonel John Lane.
 The future king finally escaped disguised as the servant of Jane Lane, the colonel's sister.
 Bentley Old Hall grounds were redeveloped as a housing estate in the 1950s.

 Darlaston Manor House

 The location of the manor house is believed to be congruent with the Asda supermarket car park, slightly south west of the original parish church, now St Lawrence's Church.

 Darlaston Town Hall

-This attractive Queen Anne Style building in Victoria Road was designed by the Birmingham architect Jethro Anstice Cossins (1830–1917), and it was opened in 1888, built on the site of one of the town's two workhouses.
+Darlaston Town Hall was designed by the Birmingham architect Jethro Anstice Cossins (1830–1917), and it was opened in 1888, built on the site of one of the town's two workhouses.
 It comprised municipal offices, a public library and a public hall.
 Between 2006 and 2008 the building was restored by Walsall Borough Council at a cost of about £400,000.
 The main building now houses local Social Services departments, while the hall continues to be used for public meetings, concerts of music and other entertainments.

-The pipe organ

-By 1903 the public hall was adorned with a fine new pipe organ, a gift to the town from the widow of James Slater, an ex-chairman of the Local Board, in his memory.
-The instrument was built by the West Yorkshire firm of J. J. Binns and was fully reported in the Musical Times.
-The organ is still in use.
-In June 2018 the Darlaston Town Hall pipe organ was recognised of outstanding national importance by the British Institute of Organ Studies (BIOS) – the UK's amenity society for pipe organs – and is listed as Grade 1 in the UK Historic Organs Scheme for being: an unaltered example of a town hall organ of 1903 by J. J. Binns and from the firm’s finest period.